Start a microblog today. Easy to publish, own your content, great cross-posting.

 → See the help for more about cross-posting.

 We'll create and host a microblog for you at username.micro.blog.
-The feed will be added to your Micro.blog account with a full publishing interface on the web and iOS.
+The feed will be added to your Micro.blog account with a full publishing interface on the web, iOS, and Mac.
 Includes cross-posting.

 Already have your own microblog?
 Add Twitter and Facebook cross-posting via Micro.blog.
 Works with any RSS feed.